Field lacrosse: Rules

 The rules presented below are for the men's game, which differs significantly from women's lacrosse.
 Field lacrosse involves two teams, each competing to shoot a lacrosse ball into the opposing team's goal.
 A lacrosse ball is made out of solid rubber, measuring 7.75 to 8 inches (19.7–20 cm) in circumference and weighing 5 to 5.25 ounces (140–149 g).
+Traditionally in the men's game the ball is white in color while in the women's game a yellow ball is used.
+In recent years the Premier Lacrosse League has adopted an "optic yellow" ball (similar in color to a tennis ball) for easier visibility on television broadcasts; NCAA college lacrosse will move to optic yellow balls in 2028, with teams permitted to use either white or optic yellow balls in 2027.
+Yellow, orange, or pink balls are also permitted in adverse weather conditions or other special circumstances.
 Each team plays with ten players on the field: a goalkeeper; three defenders in the defensive end; three midfielders free to roam the whole field; and three attackers attempting to score goals in the offensive end.
 Players are required to wear some protective equipment, and must carry a lacrosse stick (or crosse) that meets specifications.
 Rules dictate the length of the game, boundaries, and allowable activity.
 Penalties are assessed by officials for any transgression of the rules.

 The game has undergone significant changes since Beers' original codification.
 In the 1930s, the number of players on the field per team was reduced from twelve to ten, rules about protective equipment were established, and the field was shortened.